F.lux is a popular blue light filter program, but I personally hated several things about this program.

 From the Color schemes page, you can select different color schemes.

-Some of them like Magmus are more aggressive while Olaf is an exact match of the f.lux color scheme.
+Some of them like Magmus is more aggressive while Olaf is an exact match of the f.lux color scheme.

 Groot removes only blue light without touching the green light all the way down to 0% blue light from the slider which you may find useful.